Harshp20/Python-Instagram-Bot/README.md

 Microsoft Windows Operating System

 ## Troubleshooting
+1. If you are facing any problems executing the source code then consider upgrading all your python packages.
-If the executable doesn't work, the source .py file is available for you.
+2. If the executable doesn't work, the source .py file is available for you.

 ## Development
 If you think you can improve and add more functionality to this Bot then feel free to clone this repository and submit your changes.